-Whether you’re interested in switching credit cards because you found one with better rewards or due to another reason, such as wanting to change to an option with no annual fee, it can make sense to do so.
+Whether you’re interested in switching credit cards because you found one with better rewards or one with no annual fee, it can make sense to do so.
 Also called a credit card product change, some banks allow you to make a switch without much consequence.

 But before doing so, it’s best to understand how changing credit cards works and how to switch credit cards properly.